 The name Christmas Common was chosen by the farmers to reflect the area where it all started, led by local farmers Andrew Ingram and Will Carr with the help of Natural England and the Chilterns Conservation Board.
 In common with other Farmer Clusters, the group appointed an advisor, or Facilitator, to work with them and help make things happen.
 They asked Alison Cross from the Wildlife Trust to act as their Facilitator.
 Alison has experience of working with other such groups in Hampshire.

 Full of enthusiasm, the group, now with 18 members, had its official launch earlier in 2020.
 Like so many things the pandemic has not made things easy and some plans have had to be postponed.

-For many people, the events of the last year have resulted in a new or renewed interest in their garden wildlife, and no doubt many reading this will be putting out bird food as winter approaches.Like our gardens, farmland is an extremely important habitat for birds, with no fewer than 19 different species considered farmland specialists.
+For many people, the events of 2020 have resulted in a new or renewed interest in their garden wildlife, and no doubt many reading this will be putting out bird food as winter approaches.Like our gardens, farmland is an extremely important habitat for birds, with no fewer than 19 different species considered farmland specialists.
 This winter, Christmas Common Farmers, with support from Natural England, are rising to the challenge and will be putting out bird seed from December to April.
 Many of the farmers already grow winter bird food in patches across their farms, but these areas often run out of seed by January, and birds and small mammals are left to fend for themselves through what is known as the ‘hungry gap’.
 Christmas Common farmers hope that by carrying out supplementary bird feeding during this time they will see the birds through winter and into the next breeding season.